Yoo Hae-jin: Career

+Endorsements

+Yoo Hae-jin has become a popular choice as an advertising model for the food industry following the success of his film with 10 million viewers.
+Nongshim chose Yoo and Song Kang-ho as models for their new Shin Ramyun commercial.
+In the commercial, Song Kang-ho is seen boiling the noodles while singing about their enhanced flavor, and Yoo is shown enjoying the ramen with a humorous expression.

 Personal life

 Yoo and actress Kim Hye-soo first met in 2001 after shooting the movie Kick the Moon and became close in 2006 after appearing together in Tazza: The High Rollers.
 Rumors of the two dating surfaced starting 2008 although both continuously denied any romantic involvement until early 2010 when paparazzi photographs of the two were released, and the couple officially confirmed their relationship.
 Yoo and Kim broke up in 2011.